 Eagle Butte Man Sentenced on Methamphetamine Charges

-United States Attorney Ron Parsons announced that an Eagle Butte, South Dakota, man convicted of Conspiracy to Distribute a Controlled Substance was sentenced on October 15, 2018, by U.S. District Judge Roberto A. Lange.
+United States Attorney Randolph J. Seiler announced that an Eagle Butte, South Dakota, man convicted of Distribution of a Controlled Substance was sentenced on September 18, 2017, by U.S. District Judge Roberto A. Lange.

-Nevin Joaquin, age 30, was sentenced to 120 months in federal prison, followed by 5 years of supervised release, the forfeiture of two firearms, ammunition, and United States currency, and a special assessment to the Federal Crime Victims Fund in the amount of $100.
+Corey Ryan DeHorse, age 24, was sentenced to 8 months in custody, followed by 3 years of supervised release, a fine of $1,000, and a mandatory special assessment to the Federal Crime Victims Fund in the amount of $100.